+Electricity

-Electricity Repair category 2 Notes Aspects of the electrical installation are of an older style.
-Sockets and switches are of mixed age and there is an electrical socket located within the bathroom which is not recommended practice.
+Repair category 2

+Notes Aspects of the electrical installation are dated.
+The fuse box is of an older style while sockets and switches are of mixed age.
 The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
-Some upgrading should be anticipated and budgeted for.
+Upgrading should be anticipated and budgeted for.